Tutorial: RPC service definition with Avro

 Write the IDL file

-We’re going to start by writing a .avdl
+We’re going to start by writing a .avdl file containing a couple of messages.

 These messages will be used as the request and response types for a gRPC